mcampbell508/mcampbell508.github.io/resume/resume.md

 - Involved with undertaking code review for other team members.
 - Vast experience with combining legacy code written in CodeIgniter with a more OOP style in Laravel.
 - Comfortable with a TDD approach to solving problems.
-- Developed skills with automated deployments and DevOps with tools like Ansible.
+- Developed skills with automated deployments and DevOps with tools like Ansible, Terraform and Docker.
-- Comfortable with new site setup and server administration.
+- Comfortable with new site setup and server administration, from server setup using Ansible, or things like SSL renewal.
 - Very comfortable with Git and advanced features like pull request workflows, rebasing and following recommended [commit message guidelines](https://chris.beams.io/posts/git-commit/).
 - Experience and passion for improving internal wiki documentation, which you can read about [here](https://mcampbell508.github.io/2017/12/17/recommended-documentation-for-a-web-team/).